 The year began for me with a reading in January:

-- Rochester Spoken Word’s Inaugural Speak Easy Salon This was a terrific start to a beautifully curated and organized reading series.
-A full house without being crowded.
-Invitation only and RSVP required and not advertised so it really had the feel of intimate salon away from the social media trumpeting before and after.
-Music at the beginning, craft cocktails throughout, free popcorn, a program, sound guy, host, seating and standing options, a break, Q&A. A relaxed and enjoyable Sunday atmosphere.
-Friendly, time to talk and mingle afterward, receptive audience.
+- Rochester Spoken Word’s Inaugural Speak Easy Salon This was a terrific start to a beautifully organized reading series.
+Invitation only and RSVP required.
+It really had the feel of intimate salon away from the social media trumpeting before or after.
+Music, craft cocktails, popcorn, a program, a Q&A. A relaxed Sunday afternoon, time to talk and mingle afterward, receptive audience.

-- My Advanced Creative Nonfiction class and I will be reading together at the July edition of the Speak Easy Salon on Sunday, July 9th.
+- My Advanced Creative Nonfiction class and I will be reading at Cheshire (the cocktail bar) at the July edition of the Speak Easy Salon on Sunday, July 9th.
 More info here.

 Publications Thus Far in 2017: